 When choosing rental accommodation in Amsterdam, apartments offer great value for money.
 HouseTrip offers a number of quality Amsterdam apartments, many of them overlooking the picturesque canals.
 Choosing self catering Amsterdam accommodation also means you can take advantage of the excellent Noordermarkt Farmers Market, a great way to experience true local life.
 Plus, HouseTrip makes booking holiday rentals easy – in as little as six clicks.

 Think Amsterdam, and images of tulips, clogs and windmills might spring to mind, or perhaps girls in windows and smoke-filled coffee shops.
 But there’s far more to the capital of the Netherlands than its enduring clichés.
 Attracting over 4 million international tourists each year, visitors discover a city of immense beauty, from the 165 sparkling canals to the green glory of the Vondelpark.
 Visit Prinsengracht 263, the home where diarist Anne Frank and her family hid for two years during the Second World War, catch an eyeful of art at the Van Gogh, Rembrant or Rijksmuseum museums, or perhaps take a tour of the Heineken Brewery.
 Most tourist attractions are within half an hour’s walk of each other, with almost all the action focused in the Old Centre, and a boat tour along the grachtengordel (girdle of canals) that guards this area is a definite must do.
 Plus, if you choose your Amsterdam accommodation right, the end of the day doesn’t have to mean the end of your sightseeing – there are lots of Amsterdam apartments overlooking the canals available to rent.
+Don't forget to also check out our Amsterdam food guide, which is jam packed with helpful hints and tips from locals as to the best places to experiences local food while in Amsterdam.

 When to go to Amsterdam